Francis Marion: Landmarks

 Numerous locations in the U.S. are named after Francis Marion, including the Francis Marion National Forest near Charleston, South Carolina.
-The city of Marion, Iowa holds an annual Swamp Fox Festival.
+The city of Marion, Iowa. holds an annual Swamp Fox Festival.
 Marion County, South Carolina, and its county seat, the City of Marion, are named for Marion.
 The city features a statue of General Marion in the town square, and has a museum which includes many artifacts related to Francis Marion; the Marion High School mascot is the Swamp Fox.
 Francis Marion University is located nearby in Florence County, South Carolina.
 The Swamp Fox is a wooden roller coaster located in Myrtle Beach, South Carolina.
 In Washington, D.C., Marion Park is one of the four large parks in the Capitol Hill Parks constellation.
 The park is bounded by 4th & 6th Streets and at the intersection of E Street and South Carolina Avenue in southeast Washington, D.C.

 The Francis Marion Hotel is a historic hotel in downtown Charleston, South Carolina.
 Within the hotel is a restaurant called the Swamp Fox.
-The municipalities of Marion in Alabama, Illinois, Indiana, Iowa, Kansas, Louisiana, Massachusetts, Mississippi, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Virginia, and Marion Center, Pennsylvania are named for Francis Marion.
+The municipalities of Marion in Alabama, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Massachusetts, Mississippi, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Virginia, and Marion Center, Pennsylvania, are named for Francis Marion.
 Marion County, Indiana (of which the city of Indianapolis is a part), is named for the general, as are Marion Counties in Alabama, Arkansas, Florida, Georgia, Iowa, Illinois, Kansas, Kentucky, Missouri, Mississippi, Ohio, Oregon, South Carolina, Tennessee, Texas, and West Virginia, and more than 30 townships in nine states.
-The Military Junior College Marion Military Institute in Marion, Alabama has an organization called Swamp Fox which is attributed to Francis Marion.
+The Military Junior College Marion Military Institute in Marion, Alabama, has an organization called Swamp Fox which is attributed to Francis Marion.
 The marionberry is named after the county in Oregon and so derives its name from him.